BILGI-IE-421/ie421-2025-2026-1-termproject-howimetyourdata/README.md

 ### Afternoon Stress
 Our congestion analysis showed that aviation network reaches it's peak at 14.00-19.00.
 Passengers who fly this hours have more chance to get effected by delay more than other hours.
 ### Major Hub's Congestion Performance
-Top hubs in the analysis(ATL and ORD) shows more stable congestion performance rather than other us hubs.Even if their traffic density are high they can operate well.
+Top hubs in the analysis (ATL and ORD) shows more stable congestion performance rather than other US hubs.Even if their traffic density are high they can operate well.
 ### Snowball Effect
 In our analysis a 30 minute of small delay generally turns into bigger delays at the end of the day.The system can not always tolerate this small delays.